Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Conclusions and discussion

 \section{Conclusions and discussion}

-We investigated the stability of periodic TWs in a spatially-extended May-Leonard system, a phenomenological model that describes the local dynamics of cyclic interactions of three competing populations.
+We investigated the stability of periodic TWs in a spatially-extended May--Leonard system, a phenomenological model that describes the local dynamics of cyclic interactions of three competing populations.
 The spatiotemporal behaviour in this model is intricate and not well understood.
 In this study, we performed a linear stability analysis of periodic TWs and examined it against the PDE simulation in the laboratory frame.
 In particular, we computed the onset of Eckhaus instabilities and located the parameter regimes in which the periodic TWs are stable.
 We also identified different unstable subregions (belts of instability) that quantitatively vary with respect to the underlying growth rate.
-Numerical evidence from previous work \cite{Gani2016, sherratt2013numerical, Siero2015} shows that the Eckhaus instability curve terminates at codimension-two points that involve a homoclinic bifurcation.
-In system \cref{eq:MeanField}, we found that the Eckhaus instability curve terminates at two codimension-two points, both of which involve heteroclinic bifurcations.
-Details of the unfolding of these codimension-two points and their relation to the stability of TWs are left for future work.